Skip to main content

 Choroid.

-The back piece of the uvea is the choroid, which is sandwiched between the intense external sclera of the eyeball and the retina toward the rear of the eye.
+The choroid, located at the back of the uvea, is positioned between the rigid outer sclera of the eyeball and the retina at the rear of the eye.

 Iris.

-The ciliary body holds the focal point of the eye set up.
-It is associated with the focal point with an organization of numerous little tendons (called ciliary zonules or zonules of Zinn) that suspend the focal point set up behind the understudy.
-The ciliary body additionally secretes the reasonable watery liquid that occupies the space in the front fragment of the eye between the cornea and the iris and focal point, and it contains the muscle that controls convenience of the eye.
+The ciliary body maintains the eye's focal point arrangement.
+It connects to the lens through a network of several small ligaments (known as ciliary zonules or zonules of Zinn) that hold the lens in place behind the pupil.
+The ciliary body also produces the clear aqueous fluid that fills the area in the anterior segment of the eye situated between the cornea and the iris and lens, and it houses the muscle that regulates eye movement.

 Choroid.